Bright-Shard/database-design-final/docs/api/customer-routes.md

 		"description": "The username of the account to login to & generate a new API key for.", "type": "string"
 	},
-	"password_hash": {
+	"password": {
-		"description": "The hash of the user's password to authenticate with.", "type": "string"
+		"description": "The user's password to authenticate with.", "type": "string"
 	}
 }